 When employees feel valued and appreciated for their contributions and achievements, they are more likely to be satisfied with their work and to feel committed to the organization.

 There is evidence to support the idea that employee recognition can reduce turnover.
-For example, a study published in the Journal of Applied Psychology found that employees who received recognition from their supervisors had lower levels of turnover intention, compared to employees who did not receive recognition.
+For example, a study published in the Journal of Applied Psychology found that employees who received recognition from their supervisors had lower turnover intention than those who did not.

-It is super important to reward employees for their continued effort in the company.
+Rewarding employees for their continued effort in the company is super important.

 To build a successful employee program, it is important to develop clear and specific goals, identify the key behaviors and achievements to recognize, create a system for recognizing employees, communicate the program effectively, and evaluate and improve it regularly.